Why You Should Embrace the Twilight of the Debt Bubble Age

 Likewise, now that he’s off the clock he’s sounding the alarm on the nation’s debt problem.
 According to Lew, it’s all Trump’s fault.
 Not his.

-As an aside, we don’t necessarily take issue with Lew’s assessment of the tax bill and ticking time bomb metaphor.
-What we take issue with is the timing of his two faced utterances.
+As an aside, we don’t necessarily take issue with Lew’s assessment of the tax bill and the ticking time bomb metaphor.
+What we take issue with is the timing of his two-faced utterances.

-In truth, no one really cares about deficits and debt.
-Not former Treasury Secretary Jack Lew.
-Not current Treasury Secretary Steven Mnuchin.
-Not Trump.
-Not Obama.
-Not your congressional representative.
-Not Dick Cheney.
+Das Jack Lew in a nutshell.
+Nobody really remembers Jack Lew, mainly because he wasn’t very memorable.
+Even G.W.
+Bush’s short-lived and completely inconspicuous treasury secretary Paul “Money can be ath Lethal ath a Bullet” O’Neill is remembered more widely as far as we can tell.
+Lew (a.k.a.
+“Whatshisname” to most people) was reportedly a “fat cat banker” whom Obama lured away from Citigroup.
+Despite his presumed professional qualifications, certain basic arithmetic operations such as addition were apparently not really his thing (see above).
+His main claim to fame was his strange signature, which looks like an endless row of zeros looped together and was at one point suspected of possibly accelerating the inexorable devaluation of the US dollar.
+The pseudo-scientific field of graphology was beside itself with excitement, and we suppose money counterfeiters must have salivated over the prospect of being able to forge his signature with the help of a slinky.
+He wasn’t even very good at deflecting criticism over the fact that the IRS was misused to target political opponents of the administration.
+He simply asserted that this particular bureaucracy was outside his purview, which it apparently had in common with the deficit under his watch.
+[PT]